aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-watermark/_index.md

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Images-RemoveWatermark-RemoveWatermark.cs" >}}

-## How to Add a Watermark in Table Cell
+## How to Add a Watermark into a Table Cell

 Sometimes you need to insert a watermark/image into a table's cell and display it outside the table, you can use ShapeBase.IsLayoutInCell property.
 This property gets or sets a flag indicating whether the shape is displayed inside a table or outside of it.
-Note that this property works only when you optimize the document for MS Word 2010 using CompatibilityOptions.OptimizeFor method.
+Note that this property works only when you optimize the document for MS Word 2010 using the [OptimizeFor](https://reference.aspose.com/words/net/aspose.words.settings/compatibilityoptions/optimizefor/) method.

-The following code example demonstrates how to use this property:
+The following code example shows how to use this property:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Shapes-WorkingWithShapes-SetShapeLayoutInCell.cs" >}}